aplaceof/FlowScope/README.md

 &nbsp;&nbsp;  Before you proceed to do anti-money laundering, I strongly suggest you investigate the commercial situation of anti-money laundering(you could read this paragraph https://github.com/aplaceof/FlowScope/blob/main/analyis.md ), and decide to go on or not, I hope you get a better feature and keep away from the fucking anti-money laundering.
 Anti-money laundering is not a good  choice,  do not  do it, otherwise  you will get nothing when you want to find a job when you about graduate, but only suffers, especilly you are poor.

+ I you think this article some how make sense, please give a star.
+If I have been helped warm hearted, I'll never saying a word in the article.